 Selecting the right keywords is how to start a good title and abstract, as well as helping the right readers find your article online.

 When you submit your article you’ll usually need to include keywords.
 These will be used to index your article on Taylor & Francis Online and on search engines such as Google ScholarTM.

 These keywords will help others find your article quickly and accurately.
 Think of them as the labels for your article.
 A strong correlation exists between online hits and subsequent citations for journal articles, therefore it is important to have effective keywords.

-Before you begin your list, check the Instructions for Authors on your journals TFO homepage.
-There may be specific journal requirements on many keywords to choose.
-If not specified, you could look through a recent paper to get an idea.
+Before you begin your list, check the instructions for authors on your target journal’s homepage on Taylor & Francis Online.
+There may be specific journal requirements on how many keywords to choose.
+If they haven’t specified, you could look through a recent paper to get an idea.

-A good title should be concise, accurate, and informative.
-It should tell the reader exactly what the article is about.
-It should also help make your article more discoverable.
-It’s vital to incorporate your most relevant keywords in your title.
-This will make your article more discoverable in online searches.
+Good writing titles should be concise, accurate, and informative, and it should tell the reader exactly what the article is about.
 This is where the keywords you’ve identified come in.
+It’s vital to incorporate your most relevant keywords in your title to make your article more discoverable in online searches.

-Make sure that you incorporate these in your title, so that your article is more likely to be included in the results for relevant online searches.
+Incorporate the keywords, so that the article is more likely to be included in the results for relevant online searches.

 Professor Mark Brundrett, Editor of Education 3-13